Olen/Spond/README.md

 Simple, unofficial library with some example scripts to access data from the [Spond](https://spond.com/) API.

 > [!WARNING]
-> Version 0.99 is a test containting breaking changes before doing release 1.0 in a short moment.
+> Version 0.99 is a test with some breaking changes before doing release 1.0 really soon.

 ## Install